 If so inclined you can trace the early years of President Bill Clinton.
-Born near the rail tracks in Hope (now an NPS Visitor Center), then a mile his boyhood home.
-Hope seems a pretty inappropriately named town nowadays as the center seemed to be a ghost town (see above).
+Born near the rail tracks in Hope (now an NPS Visitor Center), you will find his boyhood home.
+‘Hope’ seems a pretty inappropriately named town nowadays, as the center seemed to be a ghost town (see above).

-In Hot Springs he went to High School and you can see (not visit his home there).
+In Hot Springs he went to High School and you can see (but not visit his home there).
 He got married and lived with Hillary whilst he taught and took his first politcal steps in Fayetteville.
 Here the State operates the house and you can spend an interesting 45 minutes.

 On to Little Rock and of course he is featured in the State Capitol.
 But the grandest monument is the Clinton Library, on top of which is an appartment he stays in when in town.

 Childhood home in Hope

 Arkansas is a pleasant State with lots of hills, woodlands, numerous streams and rivers, lakes, trails and lots of State Parks to enjoy….so take your walking shoes.
 The trails are fairly easy and I walked in Hot Springs SP and Lake Quachita, for example, in pleasant, scenic and very quiet areas.

 Hot Springs became ‘hot’ over a 100 years ago as the well to do came for the hot waters and a series of Bath Houses emerged and which can still be visited.
 Gambling, gangsters and Spring Baseball all have roots here to be explored.
 Central Avenue with its Bath Houses, the grand Arlington Hotel, the trails of the National Park all make this a place to happily potter around.
 Drive by one of President Clintons childhood homes at 1011 Park Avenue.

 Fascinating Fact: the water that emerges in Hot Springs has been circulating underground for over 4,000 years, before it makes it to the surface!